helix-ml/ml-viz/icicle_plot_lib_gen/README.md

 # Icicle Plot

-Icicle Plot is a Dash component library.
+Icicle Plot is a custom Dash component library.

 Get started with:
 1. Install Dash and its dependencies: https://dash.plotly.com/installation